B.S. in Geography with a minor in Anthropology, Western Carolina UNiversity

 Margaret Borrego is a teacher and curriculum consultant who has worked in K-12 and Higher Education for 40 years.
 She began her career as a special education teacher, ran an alternative school and adult education center in Western North Carolina, and has worked as a teacher educator in Chicago, Seattle, New York and Greensboro, NC for the past 20 years.
 Recently, Margaret has been an administrator in a Montessori middle school and has designed a middle school teacher education program.

-M.Ed in Secondary Education Mathematics, Arcadia University
+M.Ed in Education, DePaul University

 BA in Math, Oberlin College